English LiteratureFind a programme

 - Poetry and Poetics

-The department leads the Bristol Poetry Institute, which draws on the department's established strength in this field, and members of the department are active in the faculty's interdisciplinary research centres, including Health, Humanities and Science, Environmental Humanities, Material Texts, Black Humanities and Medieval Studies.
-The centres bring together scholars from different disciplines to share their research, devise innovative research projects and give interdisciplinarity a real basis in academic practice.
+The department leads the Bristol Poetry Institute, which draws on the department's established strength in this field, and members of the department are directors of and/or active in the faculty's interdisciplinary research centres - Health, Humanities and Science, Environmental Humanities, Material Texts, Black Humanities, and Medieval Studies.
+The centres bring together scholars from a variety of disciplines to share their research, devise innovative research projects, and give interdisciplinarity a real basis in academic practice.

 The departmental research seminar, which meets throughout the academic session, is the principal forum for academic staff and graduate students to present and discuss their recent research.
-At each session there is a mix of speakers from outside Bristol, graduate students and members of staff.
-Two annual lectures - the Churchill Lecture and the Tucker-Cruse Lecture - also bring distinguished scholars from outside the University; many other events are organised within the Faculty of Arts and across the University by the Institute for Advanced Studies, a major forum for interdisciplinary research.
+At each session there is a mix of speakers from outside Bristol, graduate students, and members of staff.
+Two annual lectures - the Churchill Lecture and the Tucker-Cruse Lecture - also bring distinguished scholars from outside the University.

 A large number of graduates from this programme develop careers in higher education or work on high-level research projects in the field of English literature; some graduates take up careers in freelance writing and editing.

-Billy Kahora, (Lecturer), creative non-fiction; creative writing; fiction; narrative voice
+Billy Kahora, (Lecturer in Creative and Professional Writing), creative non-fiction; creative writing; fiction; narrative voice

 Dr Tamsin Badcoe, (Lecturer), Early modern book trade; early modern prose fiction, especially the writings of Thomas Nashe; Edmund Spenser and representations of ' space' (actual and metaphorical) in The Faerie Queene.